 How can I display the File, Edit, View menu in Internet Explorer?

 Users coming from earlier versions of Internet Explorer may be shocked to find out that the File, Edit, View, Favorites, Tools, and Help menu located at the top of all previous versions of Internet Explorer is now gone.
-This menu is now hidden by default, but can be shown by following either of the steps below.
+This menu is now hidden by default, but it can be shown by following either of the steps below.

 Temporarily show the File, Edit, View menu